webplatform/docs/tutorials/css_transforms/index.md

 An alternative [[css/functions/rotate3d()|'''rotate3d()''']] function requires four arguments.
-The first three measurements specify a point defining a 3D vector from the origin of the element.
-(For example, setting the vector to '''1,-0.25,0.25''' spins the object as if it were a child's top leaning slightly forward and to the left.)
+The first three measurements specify a point defining a 3D vector in ''x''/''y''/''z'' terms from the origin of the element.
+(For example, setting the vector to '''-0.2,1,0.2''' spins the object as if it were a child's top leaning slightly forward and to the left, while setting it to '''0,1,0''' would straighten it.)
 The fourth argument specifies the angle of rotation around that vector, using '''deg''' or '''rad''' measurements.